VPAC/superlinux/supercomputingwithlinux.md

 ```
 #!/bin/bash
 # Will change every file in the existing directory to lower-case.
 # Warning!
+Warning!
 Will overwrite *existing* files with the same lower-case name!
 for i
 do
 	mv $i $(echo $i | tr "A-Z" "a-z")